You are here

 We present Musical Insights, our free pre-concert lecture recitals, on Friday afternoons before each of the concerts in our subscription series.
 These special hour-long programs are held in the Crystal Ballroom of The Merion in downtown Evanston.
 Free refreshments are provided.
-Composers come alive and their passions take center stage when ESO's Maestro Lawrence Eckerling and General Manager David Ellis take you on an insider’s tour of the history and highlights behind the music.
+Composers come alive and their passions take center stage when ESO's Maestro Lawrence Eckerling takes you on an insider’s tour of the history and highlights behind the music.
 Often our concert soloists make special appearances and perform short recitals made especially for these occasions, and attendees get the opportunity to meet them in person!

 Showcasing music from our community:

 At our Holiday concert, we share the joy of celebrating the season together through music.
-At this10-year community tradition, we present a delightful seasonal concert showcasing holiday music from many genres and cultures.
-The North Shore Choral Society, Evanston Children’s Choir, Evanston Dance Ensemble, The Choir from Evanston Township High School, and our very own gospel choir all join the full Evanston Symphony Orchestra in this special afternoon of music.
+At this 18-year community tradition, we present a delightful seasonal concert showcasing holiday music from many genres and cultures.
+The North Shore Choral Society, Chicago Ballet Arts, Evanston Children’s Choir, Evanston Dance Ensemble, The Choir from Evanston Township High School, and our very own gospel choir all join the full Evanston Symphony Orchestra in this special afternoon of music.

 Reaching tweens and pre-schoolers: